chrisjalinsky/IPFSLab/README.md

 ```

 ### Vagrant
 Uses the box ```bento/ubuntu-16.04``` by default.
-This could be any favor of Ubuntu 16.04
+This could be any flavor of Ubuntu 16.04

 ### Ansible
-The deploy script runs the following playbook with inventory:
+The deploy script runs the following playbook with a psuedo-dynamic inventory:
 ```
+cd ansible
 ansible-playbook provision_ipfs.yaml -i inventory.py
 ```